harplife/zettelkasten/DearImGui_opengl_backend.md

 - Disadvantages:
 	- Can be less efficient because UI is recomputed every frame.
 	- Managing state is more manual and can lead to increased complexity for large applications.
+- Libraries that uses immediate mode:
+	- Dear ImGui
+-

 ### Retained mode
 - In <mark class="hltr-trippy">retained mode</mark>, the UI components are stored in a hierarchical structures (a "scene graph" or similar data structure) that persists across frames.
 	- Updates to the UI are made by modifying the structure, and the system takes care of rendering it.
+- Key characteristics:
-- Stateful rendering : the framework manages the state and hierarchy of UI components.
+	- **Stateful rendering** : the framework manages the state and hierarchy of UI components.
-- Event-driven updates : only changes to the UI structure trigger re-renders.
+	- **Event-driven updates** : only changes to the UI structure trigger re-renders.
-- Abstraction : UI logic is often abstracted away from rendering.
+	- **Abstraction** : UI logic is often abstracted away from rendering.
 - Advantages:
 	- Efficient rendering since only updates are re-rendered.
 	- Easier to create complex, hierarchical UIs.